 8. The Daily Entrepreneur by SJ Scott and Rebecca Livermore

 This is a success book written by my writing partner, Rebecca Livermore and myself.

-Our main point in this book was that to succeed as an entrepreneur you don’t need to follow a series of cookie cutter moves.
+Our main point in The Daily Entrepreneur: 33 Success Habits for Small Business Owners, Freelancers and Aspiring 9-to-5 Escape Artists was that to succeed as an entrepreneur you don’t need to follow a series of cookie cutter moves.
 Most entrepreneur’s paths to success are very different after all.

 What is common amongst nearly all entrepreneurs are specific habits.
 (IE: things like waking up early with a morning routine to start their day)